MinecraftForge/Documentation/docs/concepts/jarsigning.md

 Buildscript setup
 -----------------
-To finally let Gradle sign the jar file with the generated key pair, a new task in the buildscript `build.gradle` is required.
+Finally, to let Gradle sign the jar file with the generated key pair, a new task in the buildscript `build.gradle` is required.

 ```groovy